 Unfortunately the picture is less well-known or understood when it comes to saturated fats.

 The war on saturated fats is a long and dodgy one.

 One disease more than any other has been blamed on eating saturated fats: Cardiovascular and heart disease.

-Heart disease, which is one of the conditions linked to saturated fats in nearly every ones mind, wasn’t really a big deal for us until about one hundred years ago, when the rates of this skyrocketed.
+Heart disease, which most people link to saturated fats, wasn’t really a big deal for us until about one hundred years ago.

-Scientists looked for a reason that heart disease was becoming so common, and finally it was decided that the cause could be laid firmly at the feet of saturated fats.
+Scientists looked for a reason that heart disease was becoming so common.
+It was decided that the cause could be laid firmly at the feet of saturated fats.

-For a start, we humans have been wolfing down saturated fats in meat for thousands of years, with no big effect on our hearts at all.
+For a start, humans have been wolfing down saturated fats in meat for thousands of years.
+All without any big effect on our hearts at all.

 So whose idea was it that heart disease could be blamed on saturated fat consumption?